 Learning to ride a bike is hard enough without the bike being too big or too small!
 Picking the right-sized bike can be a bit harder for children, as the size of the wheels dictate the correct bike size for kids rather than the frame.
 There’s also the growth spurt factor, which can quickly render a bike unsuitable after only a few years!

-As mentioned, kids bike sizing is all about the wheels.
+When you're choosing a bike for your child, kids bike sizing is all about the wheels.
 Going too big or too small will result in problems balancing and controlling the bike, so it’s essential to find the right size wheels to suit their measurements.